 You set up your blog and know you should have a newsletter sign-up form but don’t know where to start.
 You’ve actually fallen prey to the pitfall of many bloggers before you.
 Setting up your email list should be a priority but a lot of people don’t set up it when they launch!

 But you found this blog post, so that’s a good sign!
 This means you’re taking an important step to set up your email service and start capturing leads (a.k.a. contact information that could later lead to sales!).

 So, make sure you stick around if setting up your email list is on your blog to-do list!

-The list of contact information that you capture via newsletter sign-ups and landing pages is yours and doesn’t rely on the availability of a certain platform.
+1. The list of contact information that you capture via newsletter sign-ups is yours and doesn’t rely on the availability of a certain platform.

 For example, if one blogger relied solely on Instagram to build followers and another blogger did the same but also had an email list…who would fare better if/when Instagram shut down?
 The first blogger would lose all their followers and have no way of communicating with them.
 The second blogger would be able to reach out to their followers through email and update them on what’s going on.

-When deciding on your email service provider you need to consider your budget, their features and what you need from the service.
+When deciding on your email service provider you need to consider:

 Each service provider offers different features to help you with your goals.
 When deciding on which one to go with you need to pay attention to what they can do for you.
 Does it allow you to build landing pages?
 Do you get data such as open rates with each campaign?
 Is it easy to integrate with WordPress?

 These are all features to consider when doing your research before decided which is the one for you.

 As I mentioned, I use Mailchimp to capture leads for my email list.
-I chose this provider based on my budget and it’s served me well.
+I chose this provider based on my budget and it’s served me well so far.
 There was a little bit of a learning curve figuring out how to use it but I’m completely comfortable with the features now.

 Click this link to open the sign-up page and input your information.